Royal Rajasthan

 Continue our journey to Bikaner, where we check in to our spectacular heritage hotel.
 Afternoon explore Junagarh Fort, built by Raja Rai Singh.
 The Raja travelled extensively while in the imperial service, and his appreciation of the art and architecture that he had seen was meticulously incorporated into Junagarh Fort.
 Later we visit a camel breeding farm set within the sand dunes, the only farm of its kind in the whole of Asia.

-Overnight: Brij Gaj Kesri / Lalgarh Palace, Bikaner (1 night) (B, D)
+Overnight: Lalgarh Palace, Bikaner (1 night) (B, D)

 Elephant carvings at the entrance of the Karni Mata Temple, Deshnoke, Rajasthan, India

-After breakfast drive to Deshnoke to visit the famous Rat Temple dedicated to the Goddess Karni Mata.
+After breakfast we drive to Deshnoke to visit the famous Rat Temple dedicated to the Goddess Karni Mata.
 This ornate, isolated Hindu temple was constructed by Maharaja Ganga Singh in the early 1900s as a tribute to the rat goddess, Karni Mata.
 Intricate marble panels line the entrance and the floors, and silver and gold decorations are found throughout.
 But by far the most intriguing aspect of the interior are approximately 20,000 rats that call this temple home.
 These holy animals are called kabbas, and many people travel great distances to pay their respects.
-Later, we drive to Mandawa, one of the finest of the small towns in the Shekhawati region.
+Later we drive to Mandawa, one of the finest of the small towns in the Shekhawati region.
 We explore Mandawa’s famous "The Open-Air Art Gallery of Rajasthan", visiting havelis, where the walls have been decorated with beautiful frescos depicting different aspects of the life in Rajasthan.

-Overnight: Alsisar Mahal / Castle Mandawa, Mandawa (1 night) (B, D)
+Overnight: Castle Mandawa, Mandawa (1 night) (B, D)

-Day 16: Mandawa/Depart Delhi (Drive)
+Day 16: Mandawa/Depart Delhi (Drive 260 km/ 6 hrs)

 B=Breakfast, L=Lunch, D=Dinner